What is the European Green Deal?

 Transforming the European energy mix

-Encouraging the development of sustainable mobility
+Promote the rise of sustainable mobility

 To achieve this, the EU is trying to build ambitious legislation.